OVIfy/Musik/README.md

-# Frontend Mentor - Bookmark landing page solution
+#  MUSIK - A noob music player built on spotify API

 Disclaimer - this is a noobie project, do not judge me like a pro